 Second, trial judges must also weigh the probative value of body camera footage against its potential prejudicial effect on the defendant before ruling on its admissibility.
 Even highly probative evidence can be subject to exclusion if it significantly prejudices the defendant—for example, if the evidence induces the jury to decide the case on an improper basis, rather than on the evidence actually presented.
 United States v.
 Conner, 583 F.3d 1011, 1025 (7th Cir.
 2009).
 However, courts frequently admit body camera footage into evidence as both probative of the issues raised at trial and not unduly prejudicial.
 For example, last year the Nebraska Court of Appeals rejected a defendant’s argument that a portion of the arresting officer’s body camera footage was unfairly prejudicial.
 State v.
 Reed, No. A-17-416, 2018 Neb.
 App.
 LEXIS 163, at *15 (Neb.
 Ct.
 App.
 June 5, 2018).
 The Court determined that the defendant’s statements made in the immediate aftermath of his brother’s death were highly probative and not unfairly prejudicial.

 Finally, if the officer who wore the body camera is unable to testify in court, the footage may be inadmissible under the Confrontation Clause of the Sixth Amendment.
 The Confrontation Clause guarantees a criminal defendant the right to confront the witnesses who testify against him/her in the form of cross-examination during trial.
 U.S. Const.
 Amend.
 VI.
-Because body camera footage is communicative—much like an officer creating a written report—a defendant could argue that he/she should be afforded the opportunity to cross-examine the officer who wore the body camera.
+Because footage from police officer body-worn cameras is communicative—much like an officer creating a written report—a defendant could argue that he/she should be afforded the opportunity to cross-examine the officer who wore the body camera.
 However, courts have yet to decide whether body camera footage violates the Confrontation Clause.

 In short, although dashboard and body camera footage can be highly probative, its admissibility is not necessarily guaranteed.
 Courts will continue to grapple with the admissibility of footage that presents hearsay problems and constitutional issues.
 But officers can generally expect dashboard and body-worn camera video to be admitted into evidence and use it as a tool to corroborate testimony and justify their actions during encounters with victims, witnesses, and defendants.
 Crabbe, Brown & James, LLP Managing Partner Larry H. James has served as General Counsel to the National Fraternal Order of Police (FOP) since 2001.
 The National FOP is the world’s largest organization of sworn law enforcement officers with more than 350,000 members in more than 2,100 lodges across the United States.